LeidyGil/leidygil.github.io/SQL_English.md

 Within the table, we can see that user 1 has requested book 1 twice, which is not a problem if there is no uniqueness restriction.

 Exercise:
-SELECT all users who have requested the same book more than once.
+Select all users who have requested the same book more than once.
-The columns to display are usuario_id, libro_id, and veces, WHERE veces is the number of times the user has requested the book.
+The columns to display are usuario_id, libro_id, and veces, where veces is the number of times the user has requested the book.
 Hint: Group by libro_id and usuario_id and count how many records there are for each group.
-Reflect on whether to use WHERE or HAVING to filter the results.
+Reflect on whether to use where or HAVING to filter the results.
 ```sql
 SELECT usuario_id, libro_id, COUNT(libro_id) AS veces FROM pedidos GROUP BY libro_id, usuario_id HAVING veces > 1;
 ```